ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-4-else-ifs.rst

 .. qnum::
-   :prefix: 5-2-
+   :prefix: 3-4-
    :start: 1

 .. highlight:: java
    :linenothreshold: 4

-else-if Statements: Multi-Selection
+Multi-Selection: else-if Statements
 ===================================

 You can even pick between 3 or more possibilites.
 Just add **else if** for each possibility after the first **if** and before the last possibility, the **else**.